 Living in Southwest Waterfront, D.C.

-Like many other neighborhoods in this city of rapid change, Washington D.C.'s Southwest Waterfront neighborhood has transformed in the past few years.
+Like many other neighborhoods in this city of rapid change, Washington D.C.'s Southwest Waterfront neighborhood has transformed in the last few years.
 Once a forgotten corner of the city's smallest quadrant, today's Southwest Waterfront, D.C., neighborhood boasts a host of newly constructed residential and commercial projects.
-Despite the changes, the neighborhood still manages to maintain a laid-back vibe, as the presence of parks, yacht clubs, cafes and markets show this area of the nation's capital still knows how to enjoy the simpler things.
+Despite the changes, the neighborhood still manages to maintain a laid-back vibe, as the presence of parks, yacht clubs, cafes, and markets show this area of the nation's capital still knows how to enjoy the simpler things.

 Southwest Waterfront Real Estate